hotwired-laravel/turbo-laravel/docs/helper-functions.md

 dom_class($comment);
 ```

 This function will generate the DOM class named based on your model's classname.
-If you have an `App\Models\Comment` instance, it will generate a `comment` DOM class.
+If you have an instance of a `App\Models\Comment` model, it will generate a `comment` DOM class.

 Similarly to the `dom_id()` function, you may also pass a context prefix as the second parameter: